 Some of these speakers also feature IP (Ingress Protection) ratings when it comes to water or dust resistance, but what does that mean exactly?
 How do you know what’s waterproof and what is just resistant against some splashes?
 This should go without saying but some speakers are more durable than others and the IP rating is one way to categorize them.
 This tests everything from how well the product holds up to water jets at certain angles, complete submersion in differing amounts of water, and even how it can withstand sand and dust being shot at it.
 A product must go through all of these tests and survive in order to get the certification.
 The full charts are available here if you’re interested, but the common ones you need to know are these:

 As we already mentioned the IP just stands for Ingress Protection, while the third and fourth digits have different meanings entirely.
 The third digit is the rating that the product has against dust protection which can range from 0 – 6.
 The higher the number, the more protection you’re getting.
-An X means that it hasn’t been certified against dust or sand, but it doesn’t mean that it isn’t protected against it.
 The last digit is probably the most important in this case, and is the standard for testing waterproofing and water-resistance.
-It ranges from 0 – 9 with the higher number meaning better protection against water, but in the case of most consumer products this number usually doesn’t go above 8.
+It ranges from 0 – 9 with the higher number meaning better protection against water, but in the case of most consumer products, this number usually doesn’t go above 8.
 These ratings can help give you some idea about where you can take them.

-If you’re taking it to the beach you might not be so worried about water damage (unless you plan on losing it in the ocean) but dust and sand resistance is probably something you should consider.
-Likewise if you’re going to be using it poolside there likely isn’t going to be a lot of sand around.
-But if it accidentally gets knocked into the pool it’s good to know just how waterproof it is.
-These rating are a quick and easy standard to go by to know just how durable a product is.
+If you’re taking it to the beach, you might not be so worried about water damage (unless you plan on losing it in the ocean) but dust and sand resistance is probably something you should consider.
+Likewise, if you’re going to be using it poolside, there likely isn’t going to be a lot of sand around.
+But if it accidentally gets knocked into the pool, it’s good to know just how waterproof it is.
+These ratings are a quick and easy standard to go by if you need to know how durable a product is.